 Why Consider Treatment at Twelve Oaks

 Codeine abuse and dependence can have a profoundly negative impact on a person’s physical, mental, social, and emotional wellbeing.
 It is not an overstatement to note that codeine abuse can be lethal.
 The chronic abuse of codeine has been associated with myriad dangerous effects, including confusion, disorientation, heart damage, and seizures.
 In addition to the physical damage, continued codeine abuse is likely to erode a person’s mental acuity and emotional stability, which will undermine that person’s efforts to function effectively in school or at work, maintain healthy interpersonal relationships, pay bills, and otherwise meet his or her personal, social, and professional obligations.
-Academic expulsion, job loss, unemployment, financial devastation, and legal problems are far from uncommon among individuals who do not get treatment for codeine abuse and addiction.
+Academic expulsion, job loss, unemployment, financial devastation, and legal problems are far from uncommon among individuals who do not get treatment and rehab for codeine addiction.

 Types of Treatment Offered at Twelve Oaks Recovery Center

-For more than 30 years, Twelve Oaks Recovery Center has been dedicated to providing world class care to men and women who are in need of treatment for an addiction to alcohol or other drugs, including codeine.
+Serving Florida for more than 30 years, Twelve Oaks Recovery Center has been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to alcohol or other drugs, including codeine.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their codeine abuse problem.